 You can expect to have some pain after surgery.
 This is normal.
 The pain is typically worse the day after surgery, and quickly begins to get better.

-We recently conducted a study that found many patients are able to manage their pain after surgery with Over-the-Counter (OTC) medications such as Tylenol and Motrin.
-If you have a condition that does not allow you to take Tylenol or Motrin, notify your surgical team.
+We recently conducted a study that found many patients are able to manage their pain after surgery with Over-the-Counter (OTC) medications such as Tylenol.
+OTC means the drug is available without a prescription.
+If you have a condition that does not allow you to take Tylenol (acetaminophen), notify your surgical team.